 Pain control can improve your quality of life.

 Pain can be controlled in most patients who have cancer.
 Although cancer pain cannot always be relieved completely, there are ways to lessen pain in most patients.
 Pain control can improve your quality of life during cancer treatment and after it ends.

 Each patient needs a personal plan to control cancer pain.

 Each person's diagnosis, cancer stage, response to pain, and personal likes and dislikes are different.
 For this reason, each patient needs a personal plan to control cancer pain.
 You, your family, and your healthcare team can work together to manage your pain.
-As part of your pain control plan, your healthcare provider can give you and your family members written instructions to control your pain at home.
-Find out who you should call if you have questions.
+As part of your pain control plan, your healthcare provider can give you and your family members written instructions to manage your pain at home.
+Ask your healthcare provider who you should call if you have questions about your pain.

-- A physical exam and tests will be done to help plan pain control.
+- Physical and neurological exams will be done to help plan pain control.

 - After starting cancer treatment.